This blog is Part One of our two-part series discussing swimming pool maintenance and upkeep. Read Part Two here!

 For those who’ve just had a swimming pool installed or bought a home with a pool, understanding basic swimming pool maintenance is important to keep the pool clean and safe for swimmers.
 Learning about pool care as a new pool owner can seem daunting.
 Yet in this case, ignorance isn’t bliss, and it can lead to big headaches.

 Though there’s a lot of conflicting information about maintaining a swimming pool, knowing what information to trust will keep pool users safe and healthy.
-A number of different factors go into swimming pool maintenance, for which a reputable pool supplier can and will offer helpful information.
+Several different factors go into swimming pool maintenance, for which a reputable pool supplier can and will offer helpful information.

 Keeping pool water moving will ensure that it stays clean, clear, and safe.
 Stagnant water allows algae or cloudy water to develop.
 Running the swimming pool’s pump and filter system will generally keep this from occurring.

 Algae, although not usually toxic in and of itself, can be a breeding ground for harmful bacteria.
-Cloudy water results from particulates in the water, which can damage pool filters, present a drowning hazard, and also indicate the presence of harmful bacteria.
+Cloudy water results from particulates in the water, which can damage pool filters, present a drowning hazard, and indicate harmful bacteria.

 While ideally running the pool pump 24/7 will keep the water healthiest, sometimes this doesn’t work with a person’s budget, or the pump’s motor may not be designed to handle it.
 Running the filtration system for 10-12 hours daily allows the water to cycle through a few times, keeping the water clean.